AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the address book.
+- `list` followed by `delete 2` deletes the 2nd person in the list.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Add a lesson : `addLesson`